 Everyone wants to own one of the best Android phones, but not everyone can or should pay full price for one.
 Some people are happy to pay retail, but others are looking for a deal — and one of the ways to find discounts is to look for refurbished phones.
 As you'd expect, buying a refurbished phone isn't as simple as walking into a store and asking for one — it takes a bit more research and understanding.
-To help you navigate it, we have all of the information you need right here to make a good choice in buying a refurbished phone.
+However, we have all of the information to help you navigate the refurbished market so you can make the best choice when buying a new-to-you phone.

 What does "refurbished" mean?

 The terminology changes, but the idea is the same.

-Refurbished devices could have simply been opened and returned to a store but could have also been returned to the manufacturer for a malfunction that was then fixed before selling again.
+Sometimes, refurbished devices were simply opened and returned to a store or shipped back to the manufacturer for a malfunction to be fixed before selling again.
 Most of the time, depending on the country where you're shopping, a product that was purchased and opened — and possibly not even removed from the packaging or powered on — can no longer be sold as "new" and must be sold as refurbished instead.
-Stores, resellers, or companies themselves then have to discount the device because it technically isn't new-in-box and therefore can't command the same price as a new phone.
+Stores, resellers, and companies then have to discount the device because it technically isn't new-in-box and therefore can't list at the same price as a new phone.

 What to look for when shopping refurbished

 The issue with refurbished phones is that you don't necessarily know which of the possible pathways it took to become refurbished in the first place.
 The truth is you may never know, even after you have the phone in your hands.
-But there are some good tips to follow when shopping for a refurbished phone.
+But there are some excellent tips to follow when shopping for a refurbished phone.

 - Buy from the original company or reputable store whenever possible.
-They do the best refurbishing process and can offer some sort of guarantee that the phone is in good working condition.
+They do the best refurbishing process and can guarantee that the phone is in good working condition.

 - See what warranty, if any, is offered for the refurbished phones.
 Some manufacturers will offer a full warranty for refurbished phones, while third parties typically won't.